sveltejs/kit/packages/migrate/README.md

 | `package`     | `@sveltejs/package@1` | `@sveltejs/package@2` | [#8922](https://github.com/sveltejs/kit/pull/8922)              |
 | `routes`      | SvelteKit pre-1.0     | SvelteKit 1.0         | [#5774](https://github.com/sveltejs/kit/discussions/5774)       |

-After running the CLI, annotate your codebase with tasks for completion that you can find by searching for `@migration`.
+Some migrations may annotate your codebase with tasks for completion that you can find by searching for `@migration`.

 ## Changelog